German Paratroopers “Green Devils”, 1943–1945

 - The second grenadier has a sniper rifle slung across his back.
 That mistake is relatively easy to correct by slicing the telescope off carefully.
 Unfortunately, the rifle is also defying gravity.
 The weapon does not hang on its strap, it has actually flipped 180 degrees, barrel up, and the muzzle is pulling the strap into the air.
 To make sure that his rifle cannot fly off without him, this clever trooper is wearing his webbing gear over the rifle strap, a rather impractical fashion.

-- The standing and kneeling riflemen in this set are incorrectly armed with sniper rifles, but they are neither camouflaged nor posed like snipers.
+- The standing and kneeling riflemen, both left-handed for some strange reason, are incorrectly armed with sniper rifles, but they are neither camouflaged nor posed like snipers.
 The standing firing figure is another wasted pose, only a fool would stand upright in a firefight.
 If a standing and firing figure were required in a diorama, it could easily be converted from a kneeling rifleman.
 The most useful figures for diorama builders and wargamers are in advancing and kneeling poses.
 Soldiers in combat spend most of their time observing, covering an area or advancing cautiously.
 The set includes four advancing poses which fulfill this role very nicely, but they are not enough to create platoons and companies.

 - The FG 42 gunner is left-handed.
 It is well documented that elite troops train to be ambidextrous in their use of weapons, but the left-handed firing position is only really useful in streetfighting, where it allows the firer to make maximum use of right-hand cover.
 On patrol, soldiers covering to the right-hand side of the advance do not actually need to fire left-handed, unless the terrain provides close-range ambush positions.
 If fired upon or if an enemy position is detected, the unit adopts firing positions in line, facing the enemy, and everyone may fire right-handed.
 The trouble with the unusual pose of the FG 42 gunner is that all six castings of the figure are posed this way, and that’s an unusually high proportion of left-handers.
 The figure does come in handy as a kneeling anti-tank gunner or mortarman, suitably converted with legs from one of the kneeling parartroopers.